nozomiishii/dotfiles/README.md

 xcode-select --install
 ```

-xcode-select: this Command Line Tools are required for Git and Homebrew
+xcode-select: this command-line Tools are required for Git and Homebrew

 ### Come to this page